Olive86/PowerBI--Churn-rate-analysis/README.md

 ### 📌 Data Source
 - Source: (Mention where the dataset is obtained from—Kaggle, company database, government sources, etc.)
-- Size: (Mention the number of rows & columns)
+- Size: 27 columns and 6687 rows.
 - Format:  .xlsx

 ### 📊 Data Structure & Relationships